-And since it's so fast and easy to make purchases online without ever connecting with a sales rep, the internet usually does the selling for you.
+It’s so easy to make purchases online without ever connecting with a sales rep — the internet usually does the selling for you.
 This is why getting customer reviews is so important.
 They can have a huge impact on if a customer purchases from you or not.